 Water damage in winter can be tough to avoid.
-When temperatures plummet pipes can freeze and burst causing water damage to your home.
+When temperatures plummet, pipes can freeze and burst to cause water damage to your home.
 Leaks can also go undetected, causing damage to floors, walls, furniture, artwork, and more.
-How can you prevent water damage to your home not only in winter, but year round?
+How can you prevent water damage to your home not only in winter but year-round?

-- Watch your sewage back up systems.
+- Watch your sewage backup systems.
 With heavy rain and melting snow, your sump pump and sewers may work overtime.
-Make sure that your gutters are clear, drains are draining properly, and your sump pump is working as it should.
-You can test these items by pouring a bucket of water into each of them, and verifying they drain quickly and fully.
+Ensure that your gutters are clear, drains are draining properly, and your sump pump works as it should.
+You can test these items by pouring a bucket of water into each of them and verifying they drain quickly and fully.

 During the winter the biggest, and most common issues that we see causing water damage are burst pipes, blocked gutters, and outside precipitation.

 As we’ve already discussed, burst pipes are common place when temperatures dip below freezing, especially if you live in an area where temperatures tend to stay colder for long periods of time.
 Typically the pipes that burst tend to be those that are not insulated and that are exposed to the elements.
 This is why insulating pipes is so important!

 Utilize pipe sleeves, or even newspapers help to keep pipes warm and water from freezing.
 If pipes are indoors, keep the temperatures as warm as possible around them, and keep it consistent.
 Even if you are not actively in the home, maintain a constant temperature by investing in a “smart” thermometer that can be controlled through your phone.
 You can also install detectors that will keep you notified of any leaks or water issues that may pop up due to leaky pipes.